venkataprasad5600/EV-Data-Analysis-/README.md

 # EV Data Analysis

 # Project Description
-The EV Data Analysis project explores trends, insights, and patterns in Electric Vehicle (EV) data.
+The EV Data Analysis[2000-2024] project explores trends, insights, and patterns in Electric Vehicle (EV) data.
 It aims to provide meaningful analysis to understand the growth, adoption, and challenges of EVs across different regions, using statistical analysis and data visualization.

-## Features
+# Features
 - Analyzes EV adoption trends over time.
 - Identifies top regions for EV growth.
 - Evaluates the impact of factors like charging infrastructure and government policies.